maiko-onishi/maiko-onishi.github.io/content/publications/2022-JCKBSE.md

 date: "2022-08-24"

-publication: "In Proceedings of the 14th International Joint Conference on Knowledge-Based Software Engineering (JCKBSE 2022)"
+publication: "Proceedings of the 14th International Joint Conference on Knowledge-Based Software Engineering"
+presentation: "JCKBSE 2022"

 # You can have multiple links
 # format is, LINK_NAME : LINK_URL